► All-new Clio Mk5 on sale in autumn

 The new Clio has a fractionally shorter wheelbase and is slightly lower, while being roomier in most ways.
 It's also about 50kg lighter.

-The overall exterior look is very much that of the big-selling Mk4, but with a shapelier bonnet and roof, and a flatter rear hatch.
+The overall exterior look is very much that of the big-selling Mk4, but with a shapelier bonnet, a 43mm lower roofline, a shorter front overhang and a flatter rear hatch.

 The inside line

 Where the exterior styling has been only minimally changed, the interior is very different, and much better.
 The tape measure says it's bigger in some directions, smaller in others.
 But the point is that clever design work makes better use of space.
 The rear seats are lower, and the front seatbacks slimmer, and the headrests much less chunky, to give better sight lines.
 Up front, the steering wheel is smaller, and the plastic on the steering column is narrower - by just a few millimetres, but it makes a difference.
-The only time you notice a lack of room is when you're buckling in or adjusting the seat.
+The only time you notice a lack of room is when you're buckling in or adjusting the seat – those sat in the rear, however, will find legroom at a premium, especially compared to rivals.

 The plastics and cloth used are better, and the swoopier, more curved, more horizontal design of the dash adds to the impression of width.

 The boot has been reshaped.
-With the rear seats up, the boot is now the biggest in its class, although it's smaller than before with the rear seats down.
-The load lip is higher, which should reduce repair bills in low-speed shunts.
+With the rear seats up, the boot is now the biggest in its class, at 391-litres, although it's smaller than before with the rear seats down.
+The load lip is higher, which should reduce repair bills in low-speed shunts, but might be a pain in everyday life if you frequently haul heavy items.

 On the road